 Voted the ‘Best Hostel in Australia in 2013′.
 Bounce offers both high quality dormitory accommodation and luxurious private rooms, all of which have air conditioning.
 There is a fully equipped (shared) kitchen with 8 refrigerators, 3 communal lounge rooms and a TV room.
 Reception is open 24 hours a day.

 You can enjoy views of Sydney at the rooftop bar & terrace.
 High speed WiFi is available throughout the entire building and luggage storage is available.

 Bounce is just a short walk to Chinatown and the gay nightlife along Oxford Street.
 Buses to gay-popular Bondi Beach depart from just outside the hostel.
 Excellent value for money.

 27 Wentworth Avenue | map

 Why this hotel: Near Oxford Street.
 Modern rooms.
 Popular choice.

-Probably the best “low cost” option for anyone who wants to stay close to the Oxford Street gay scene.
-Travelodge Sydney has 400 modern, self-contained rooms; each features a small kitchenette (microwave, fridge and tea & coffee facilities).
+Each room features a small kitchenette (microwave, fridge and tea & coffee maker).
 Triple rooms are available upon request.
 Charges apply for WiFi.

-The hotel is located about a 5-minute walk from Museum Train Station and 10 minutes from Chinatown and.
-Darling Harbour.
+Located about a 5-minute walk from Museum Train Station and 10 minutes from Chinatown and Darling Harbour.